-Grand Teton day tours are packed with excitement and adventure that is tailored to you.
-Our guides are pros at making adjustments to the day based on your interests.
-The morning begins with a wildlife safari where we’ll look for moose, bears, and elk.
-After our drive, we’ll cycle through the park with the stunning mountain vista as our backdrop.
+Grand Teton day tours are packed with adventure tailored to you.
+Our guides are pros at making adjustments based on your interests.
+The morning may begin with a wildlife drive where we’ll look for moose, bears, and elk.
+Next, we’ll cycle through the park with the stunning mountain vista as our backdrop.

-Our guides are master naturalists, botanists, geologists, historians, and – most importantly – relentlessly curious!
-This is more than a sightseeing tour; it’s a day of learning and connection with Grand Teton National Park.
+Our guides are master naturalists, botanists, geologists, historians, and relentlessly curious!
+This is more than a sightseeing tour; it’s a day of learning and connection with the park.

 Good Trip Adventures is an authorized permittee of Grand Teton National Park.
+Due to park regulations, any hikes longer than 0.5 miles must be self-guided.

 We offer pickup from anywhere within a 1-hour radius of the park.
 If